gdepeute/dae.notes/infra.diq.md

       - Will show prior and upcoming ones
     - July upcoming for repository.kaazing.us - see ticket #591
       - Scripts look for instance in TechOps - certbot and monitor in eu-west-2

+- Elastic
+  - Elastic and Metric agents are running on some EC2 instances, so if one pauses Elastic, some instances might start throwing errors...